 When an employer provides health insurance coverage to employees, the business purchases a plan (or plans) to cover all eligible employees and dependents.
-This type of coverage is commonly called a “group health insurance plan” or “employer-sponsored health insurance.”
+This type of coverage is commonly called a “group health insurance plan” or a “fully-insured plan.”

 To minimize or reduce fluctuation in premium amounts, and to control the cost of benefits from year to year, one option is to change contribution strategies.

-Instead of purchasing a group health insurance policy and paying premiums set by the insurance company, an alternative strategy is to define a contribution amount toward employees’ health insurance.
-With this type of reimbursement plan, the business:
+Instead of purchasing a group health insurance policy and paying premiums set by the insurance company, an alternative strategy is to use a health reimbursement arrangement (HRA) to reimburse employees for premiums and out-of-pocket medical expenses.
+With this strategy: